 Can I do more than the minimum of two shifts?

-Yes.
-Volunteers that indicate they are able to do more than the minimum two shifts are given priority.
+Yes, absolutely.
+Most roles are assigned three shifts, one per each day of the festival.
+Volunteers able to do more than the minimum shifts are given priority.

-This offer is only valid for the applicant themselves, not for friends, relatives, etc.
+Please note, this offer is only valid for you, the applicant, not for partners, friends, relatives, etc.